computer-catt/FastAsyncToradoraTranslateTool/Readme.md

 - Automatic line break insertion
 - Enabling game debug mode, where you can teleport to any level
 - Ability to remove/add phrases in dialogs
+- Ability to set up a start program to quickly test game changes

 ## Special thanks